-The invention can be used with both public computer networks (e.g., the Internet) and private computer networks (e.g., commercial online services such as America OnlineTM, ProdigyTM and CompuServeTM, as well as intranets).
-In particular, the invention can be advantageously used with computer networks or portions of computer networks over which 20 video and/or audio content are transferred from one network site to another network site for display.
-Further, the invention can advantageously be used with a network in which the network sites can be accessed in real time with a browser. ("Browser" can refer to a computer program which can inter- pret hypertext files and display the content corresponding to those files, as well as enable transfer from one hypertext file to another via a hyperlink within the hypertext file being transferred from.)
-The World Wide Web portion of the Internet is a 30 well-known current example of such a network with which the invention can be used.
+The invention can be used with both public computer networks (e.g., the Internet) and private computer networks (e.g., 15 commercial online services such as America OnlineTM, Prodigy[TM] and CompuServe[TM] as well as intranets).
+In particular, the invention can be advantageously used with computer networks or portions of computer networks over which video and/or audio content are transferred from one network 20 site to another network site for display.
+Further, the invention can advantageously be used with a network in which the network sites can be accessed in real time with a browser. ("Browser" can refer to a computer program which can interpret hypertext files and display the content corresponding to 25those files, as well as enable transfer from one hypertext file to another via a hyperlink within the hypertext file being transferred from.)
+The World Wide Web portion of the Internet is a well-known current example of such a network with which the invention can be used.
 Below, some aspects of the invention are described, for purposes of illustration, as implemented in a manner that is compatible with the World Wide Web, i.e., in accordance with the hypertext markup language (html) and the hypertext transfer protocol (http).
-However, none of the aspects of the invention are limited to such implementation.
+However, 35 none of the aspects of the invention are limited to such implementation.

-When the invention is used with a computer network or to monitor display of content by a computer system, aspects of the invention can be implemented as one or more computer programs that can be executed by a computer to achieve the functionality of that aspect.
-Generally, such computer programs can be implemented using any appropriate computer 45 programming language.
-However, when an aspect of the invention is used with a computer network that includes computers of many different types (such as the Internet), the computer programming language is preferably one that can be executed by any type of computer (i.e., the computer 50 programming language is platform independent).
-The Java programming language, developed by Sun Microsystems, Inc. of Mountain View, Calif., is one such computer programming language.
-Below, some aspects of the invention are described, for purposes of illustration, as implemented in the $\ ^{55}$ Java programming language.
-Again, however, none of the aspects of the invention are limited to such implementation.
+When the invention is used with a computer network or to monitor display of content by a computer system, aspects of the invention can be implemented as one or more computer 40 programs that can be executed by a computer to achieve the functionality of that aspect.
+Generally, such computer programs can be implemented using any appropriate computer programming language.
+However, when an aspect of the invention is used with a computer network that includes computers of many different types (such as the Internet), the computer programming language is preferably one that can be executed by any type of computer (i.e., the computer programming language is platform independent).
+The Java 50 programming language, developed by Sun Microsystems, Inc. of Mountain View, Calif., is one such computer programming language.
+Below, some aspects of the invention are described, for purposes of illustration, as implemented in the Java programming language.
+Again, however, none of the 55 Thus, previously, it has not been possible to monitor content aspects of the invention are limited to such implementation.

 In one embodiment of the invention, the monitoring instructions are transferred to the content display site 302 together with the content.
-In a particular embodiment, the monitoring instructions are part of a computer program that also includes instructions for displaying the content.
+In a particular embodiment, the monitoring instructions are part of a computer program that 60 also includes instructions for displaying the content.
 Illustratively, such a computer program can be an applet written in the Java programming language.
-As will be appreciated by those skilled in the use of html, Example 1 below illustrates a set of instructions in accordance with the html syntax that can 12 be used to cause execution of an applet that both displays content and monitors the display.
+As will be appreciated by those skilled in the use of html, Example 1 below illustrates a set of instructions in accordance with the html syntax that can 65 be used to cause execution of an applet that both displays content and monitors the display.